Eligibility Criteria and Application Procedures

 Application for Entry of Dependants, and Related Extension of Stay

-Persons admitted for studying in full-time undergraduate or post-graduate programmes in local degree-awarding institutions may apply to bring in their spouses and unmarried dependent children under the age of 18.
+Persons admitted for studying in full-time undergraduate or post-graduate programmes in local degree-awarding institutions may apply to bring in their spouses or the other party to a same-sex civil partnership, same-sex civil union, “same-sex marriage”, opposite-sex civil partnership or opposite-sex civil union entered into by them in accordance with the local law in force of the place of celebration and with such status being legally and officially recognised by the local authorities of the place of celebration Note, and their unmarried dependent children under the age of 18.
 Dependants of students are not allowed to take up employment in Hong Kong.

 Dependants of students will normally be granted an initial stay of 12 months upon entry which is subject to annual extension upon application.
 Such application will be considered only when the applicant continues to meet the eligibility criteria for entry for residence as dependants and the sponsor remains a bona fide Hong Kong resident living in the HKSAR.
 Applicants should submit duly completed application forms ID 91, ID 481A and ID 481B as well as the applicant’s and sponsor’s original travel documents.
 For students from the Mainland holding an EEP, applications should be submitted to the Quality Migrants and Mainland Residents Section of the Immigration Department.
 As for other non-local students, applications should be submitted to the Extension Section of the Immigration Department.